93won/lightweight_vo/README.md

 This is a lightweight stereo visual-inertial odometry (VIO) project designed for real-time performance.
 It utilizes feature tracking, IMU pre-integration, sliding window optimization with Ceres Solver, and Pangolin for visualization.

-## Features

-- Stereo vision-based visual-inertial odometry
-- IMU pre-integration for robust state estimation
-- Sliding window optimization using Ceres Solver
-- Real-time visualization with Pangolin
-- Docker support for easy deployment and testing

 ## Demo
 [![Stereo VIO Demo](https://img.youtube.com/vi/qdnn4ShEpTA/0.jpg)](https://youtu.be/qdnn4ShEpTA)

-## To-Do List

-- [x] **IMU Integration**: Incorporate IMU data to create a more robust Visual-Inertial Odometry (VIO) system, improving accuracy and handling of fast motions.
-- [ ] **Fisheye Camera Support**: Add support for fisheye camera models and distortion correction for wide-angle stereo setups.
-- [ ] **Embedded Environment Testing**: Test and optimize performance on embedded platforms like Jetson Nano, NUC, and other resource-constrained devices.

 ## Installation